 It wasn’t long before I was wishing I hadn’t sold all my gypsy shawls and flowing Indian-print skirts at our moving yard-sale in Texas.
 But this was the MTV ‘80s and I was a Mother Earth News wanna-be homesteader in need of some L.L.
 Bean work boots and jeans.
 Ironically, it wasn’t until I lived in Floyd that I wore my first tie-dye.
 Legend goes that our early source in Floyd, Kalinda Wycoff, learned the craft while living on The Farm in Tennessee.
 For years, she (who now owns New Mountain Mercantile) and others lived communally at The Mill, which I sometimes refer to as “our own Alice’s Restaurant” because so many community dances and events were held there.
-The three-story Epperly Mill [see “Footsteps…Rambles”] was also home to the community’s first food co-op, which eventually morphed into the the Harvest Moon Food Store.
+The three-story Epperly Mill [see Chapter 6] was also home to the community’s first food co-op, which eventually morphed into the the Harvest Moon Food Store [later site of Notebooks and Black Water Loft].

 I read or heard a rumor once that the hippies who came to Floyd in the ‘70s and ‘80s were trust fund beneficiaries, but the majority of people I knew lived at or below the poverty line.
 That was the trade-off we were willing to make to be home-raising our kids, pursuing healthy, natural lifestyles, living simply (sometimes off the grid) with land stewardship in mind.

 I cried when we moved into a large house under construction in Indian Valley because we couldn’t find anyplace else to live.
 It was a community-in-the-making with many acres of property being developed under the guidance of an Edgar Cayce-like psychic.
 But the owners had run out of money and my first husband agreed to trade rent for work.
 The kids and I hiked that property like Lewis and Clark explorers (before the deer tick explosion), and I learned pretty quickly that it wasn’t ever going to work for me to live twenty-five minutes from town.